Droit de suite

 Droit de suite (French for "right to follow") or Artist's Resale Right (ARR) is a right granted to artists or their heirs, in some jurisdictions, to receive a fee on the resale of their works of art.
 This should be contrasted with policies such as the American first-sale doctrine, where artists do not have the right to control or profit from subsequent sales.

 History

-The droit de suite was first proposed in Europe around 1893, in response to a decrease in the importance of the salon, the end of the private patron, and to champion the cause of the "starving artist".
-Many artists, and their families, had suffered from the war, and droit de suite was a means to remedy socially difficult situations.
+The droit de suite was first proposed in France around 1893, in response to a decrease in the importance of the salon, the end of the private patron, and to champion the cause of the "starving artist".
+France enacted the right into law in 1920, seemingly because many artists, and their families, had suffered from the First World War, and droit de suite was seen as a means to remedy socially difficult situations.

 According to Renaud Donnedieu de Vabres, droit de suite was created in France following the sale of Millet's 1858 painting, the Angélus, in 1889 at the Secretan sale.
 The owner of the painting made a huge profit from this sale, whereas the family of the artist lived in poverty.